polyatcc/Software-development-tools-lab2/README.md

 # Software-development-tools-lab2
-Software development tools lab 2 at ITMO University
+Implementation of 2nd lab for Software development tools at ITMO University.
+4th semester

+Made by Polina Tceneva & Ekaterina Cherednichenko